vudangRVC/meta-renesas-sst/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 root@rzpi:~# apt-get install <package-name>
 ```

-#### Install packages using `dpkg`
+#### Using `DPKG` to install packages

-`dpkg` is the low-level package manager for Debian-based systems.
-It is responsible for installing, removing, and providing information about `package.deb` file. `dpkg` itself does not handle dependency resolution; that task is typically delegated to higher-level package managers like `apt`.
+The utility `dpkg` is the low-level package manager for Debian-based systems.
+It is the local systemwide package manager.
+It handles installation, removal, provisioning about package.deb file, indexing and other aspects of packages installed on the system.
+However, it does not perform any cloud operations.
+Dpkg also doesn’t handle dependency resolution.
+This is another task handled by a high-level manager like `apt-get`.
+In fact, `dpkg` is the backend for `apt-get`.
+While `apt-get` handles fetching and indexing, the local installations and management of the packages are performed by the `dpkg` manager.

 Basic `dpkg` commands: